Helloimalex1223/landingPage/README.md

 # landingPage

-Thank you to all the photographers whose work I used:
+Credit to all the photographers whose work I used:

 Photo by Pixabay: https://www.pexels.com/photo/low-angle-shot-of-a-tabby-cat-208984/